 Figure S14. (a) Benzene-1,4-dicarboxylate, terephthalate, bdc and µ4-oxido bridged tetranuclear zinc cluster as building blocks for MOF-5 (IRMOF-1), 3D-[Zn4O(bdc)3].

+(b) {Zn4O} SBU with six carboxylate groups in MOF-5, emphasizing the tetrahedral environment of the central µ-oxido atom, the tetrahedral Zn coordination and the carboxylate carbon atom positions at the vertices of an octahedron.

-(b) Section of the MOF-5 pcu framework in ball-and-stick and space-filling mode viewed along one of channel directions.
-The edge-to-edge dimensions of the square opening (cross-section) of 8 × 8 Å extend to the van-der-Waals radii of the atoms (the grid unit is 1 Å). (c) View along the cube diagonal.
-The pore diameter of 15 Å extends to the van-der-Waals surface of the framework atoms.
-The objects in (b) and (c) are not drawn to scale.
-(Structure images were drawn [9] from the deposited cif file under CCDC-no./Refcode 256966/SAHYOQ [19,].)
+(c) Section of the MOF-5 pcu framework in ball-and-stick and space-filling mode viewed along one of channel directions.
+The edge-to-edge dimensions of the square opening (cross-section) of 8 × 8 Å extend to the van-der-Waals radii of the atoms (the grid unit is 1 Å). (d) The pore diameter of 15 Å extends to the van-der-Waals surface of the framework atoms.
+At right, view along the cube diagonal.
+The objects in (b) to (d) are not drawn to scale.
+(Structure images were drawn with Diamond [9] from the deposited cif file under CCDC-no./Refcode 256966/SAHYOQ [19,].)

-Section S4: Additional powder X-ray diffractograms (Figure 15, Figure S16 Figure S17, Figure S18)
+Section S4: Nitrogen adsorption isotherms and powder X-ray diffractograms (Figure S15, Figure S16, Figure S17, Figure S18)